KTJanka/Project-Landing-Page/README.md

 # Project-Landing-Page
-(FCC Project) A project landing page
+(FCC Project) A product landing page.

+-I decided to do a responsive page on a coffee company.
+-Testing out Flexbox